flexibleplanner/flexibleplanner/public/resources/policies/end_user_license_agreement.md

 *License Grant*

-We hereby grant you a personal, non-transferable, non-exclusive license to use the `Flexible Planner` application on your devices in accordance with the terms of this EULA agreement.
+We hereby grant you a personal, non-transferable, non-exclusive licence to use the `Flexible Planner` application on your devices in accordance with the terms of this EULA agreement.

 You are permitted to load the `Flexible Planner` application (for example a PC, laptop, mobile or tablet) under your control.
 You are responsible for ensuring your device meets the minimum requirements of the `Flexible Planner` application.